Leave nothing undone

 Writing a Will involves specifying what assets you have (such as property, valuables and savings), choosing who you want them to go to (the beneficiaries, e.g. family, friends and charities), how they will be allocated and the person(s) you want to carry out the allocation (the executors).

-You do not have to make a Will, but there are a number of reasons you might want to make a Will:
+You do not have to make a Will, but there are a number of reasons you might want to:

 There are a number of things to do in order to make a Will:

 Your 'estate' refers to everything you own (including property, personal valuables, cars, bank accounts, insurance policies etc.) minus any debts.
 You should make a list of everything you own and everything that's in your name and their value.
-Sine thing may not have any monetary value, but have sentimental value, that you particularly want to leave to someone and these should also be listed.
+Some things may not have any monetary value, but have sentimental value, that you particularly want to leave to someone and these should also be listed.

 It is wise to have at least two executors in case one of them is unable to perform their duties for any reason.
 An executor is important because they will be the person(s) carrying out your wishes as outlined in your Will.
 For this reason executors should be people you trust.
 You can ask a solicitor to act as your executor.